opencomputeproject/onie/docs/_sources/design-spec/powerpc_boot_loader.txt

 PowerPC Boot Loader
 *******************

-On PowerPC platforms U-Boot provides the startup environment for loading and running the ONIE kernel and the network operation system (NOS) kernel.
+On PowerPC platforms, U-Boot provides the startup environment for loading and running the ONIE kernel and the network operation system (NOS) kernel.